Requesting medical records

 Frequently asked questions

-We offer a donor egg program, designed for women who cannot conceive from their own eggs.
+We offer a donor egg program designed for women who cannot conceive from their own eggs.
 Most commonly, such women include women with premature ovarian failure, women with repetitive IVF failures, and women with ovarian failure prior to their 51st birthday.
 Because the donor egg is harvested from a young donor, pregnancy success rates are high.

-Typically, when a woman ovulates, she release one egg in a menstrual cycle.
+Typically, when a woman ovulates, she releases one egg in a menstrual cycle.
 Clomiphene citrate (brand name Clomid) is a pill that is most often used to stimulate ovulation.
 More aggressive fertility treatments involve the use of natural hormones (gonadotropins FSH and LH) which are given by injection.
 The FSH and LH stimulate the ovaries to produce multiple eggs in one cycle.
 These medications can be combined with intrauterine insemination (IUI).

 As part of the IVF process, micromanipulation of the sperm and egg is sometimes required to achieve fertilization.
 In a laboratory, a single normal-shaped sperm is injected into a mature egg.
 This procedure is called intracytoplasmic sperm injection (ICSI).

 Polycystic ovary syndrome (PCOS) is a health problem that can affect a woman’s hormone levels, periods and ovulation.
 This can affect fertility and pregnancy.
 It can also cause male-type body changes.
 Typical symptoms include irregular periods, acne and abnormal hair growth.
-If you have PCOS with irregular periods, it is likely that you are not ovulating, and your physician at the Center can provide options for you to induce ovulation.
+If you have PCOS with irregular periods, it is likely that you are not ovulating, and your physician can provide options for you to induce ovulation.

 The only suggested long-term health risk of IVF is a possible association between fertility drugs and the risk of cancer, specifically ovarian cancer.
 Keep in mind, women who suffer from infertility and never conceive appear to have a slightly increased risk of ovarian cancer as compared to the general population (about 1.6 times the rate).
-As these are the women who use fertility medications, the medications themselves have been implicated in the cancer risk but have never been proven to be a cause of cancer .
+As these are the women who use fertility medications, the medications themselves have been implicated in the cancer risk but have never been proven to be the cause of cancer .
 At this time, there is no direct evidence that fertility drugs play a causal role in increasing a woman’s risk of invasive ovarian, breast or uterine cancer.